 Both parties need to agree before you can fully announce that the contract is now canceled.
 Termination contract comes in different types such as mutual termination, employment termination, voluntary termination, divorce agreement, lease termination, and many more.

 Termination agreements do not only mean as a cancellation of partnership, but it also means that there is a change of relationship or services on the contract.
-Whatever the reason might be, writing a termination agreement needs to be in a formal tone all throughout the content.
-No need to worry because we have provided steps below so that it will be easier for you when you write the termination agreement.
+Whatever the reason might be, write it in a formal tone.
+No need to worry if you don't have an idea as to how to write it because we have provided steps below that will simplify it for you.

 1. The Introduction

-This part includes the legal name of both parties, it would be better if you write both the name and the company name if ever they are part of a company.
-You also need to write on this part the original date of contract termination.
+This part includes the name of both parties, it would be better if you write both, the name of the representatives involved and the company name.
+You also need to write on this part of the original date of contract termination.
 The names written here should match the names that were written on the original contract.